A Machine Learning Approach to Persian Text Readability Assessment Using a Crowdsourced Dataset: State of the Art

 The previously published research studies in the field of text readability assessment for the Persian language are limited.
 As mentioned before, the only well-known text readability measure the Persian language is Flesch-Dayani \cite{dayani2000criteria} measure.
 This formula is shown in Eq. \ref{eq:dayani}.

-Other research studies of Persian text readability assessment are limited to the assessment of Persian text resources such as medical resources \cite{jabbari2011comparison, ahmadzadeh2015assessing} or readability evaluation of some Persian texts translated from English \cite{kolahi2012comparative}.
-On the contrary, there are many research studies conducted in the field of text readability assessment for other languages such as English, French, and Chinese. \\ Approaches to text readability assessment can be classified into two major classes: (i) traditional approaches to text readability assessment and (ii) machine learning approaches.
-In this respect, traditional approaches are those composed of simple variables and metrics and are easy to compute.
+On the contrary, there are many research studies conducted in the field of text readability assessment for other languages such as English, French, and Chinese.

+Approaches to text readability assessment can be classified into two major classes: (i) traditional approaches to text readability assessment and (ii) machine learning approaches.
+In this respect, traditional approaches are composed of simple variables and metrics and are easy to compute.
 In other words, these approaches mostly use surface features of a text to assess its readability.
-In contrast, machine learning approaches employ complex and deep features alongside traditional surface features to extract more information from the text. \\ One of the earliest research studies of traditional text readability assessment was the work of \citet{flesch1943marks}.
+In contrast, machine learning approaches employ complex and deep features alongside traditional surface features to extract more information from the text.

+One of the earliest research studies of traditional text readability assessment was the work of \citet{flesch1943marks}.
 Flesch published a readability measurement formula which was developed under contract with the U.S. Navy \cite{kincaid1975derivation}.
 Later it was recalculated under the name of Flesch-Kincaid formula and became one of the most popular text readability measures.
-Currently, many popular text processing programs are using this formula as a built-in readability assessment criterion \cite{wikipedia_2018_2}.
+Currently, many popular text processing programs are using this formula as a built-in readability assessment criterion\footnote{"Flesch–kincaid readability tests," Sep 2018.
+[Online].
+Available: \url{https://en.wikipedia.org/wiki/Flesch-Kincaid_readability_tests}}.
 This formula is presented in Eq. \ref{eq:flesch}.

 As shown in Eq. \ref{eq:flesch}, the Flesch-Kincaid formula only considers the number of syllables, words, and sentences for readability assessment.
-Another text readability measure is Gunning Fog index \cite{gunning1952technique}.
-This measure calculates the readability of a text by counting the number of complex words in the text.
-These words are provided by a list of complex words.
-This formula is displayed in Eq. \ref{eq:gunning}.

-Another similar formula is the Chall and Dale readability formula \cite{chall1995readability}, which is shown in Eq. \ref{eq:dale}.
+Lexile \cite{stenner1996measuring} is another text readability measure.
+It was the first readability measure that applied word frequency as a feature to measure the readability of a text.
+Another research study that employed the statistical properties of a text to predict the readability level was the work of \citet{collins2005predicting}.
+Collins used a unigram language model to measure the text readability.